Glossary of terms

 - content area – Where you can drag and drop pages and blocks and create a block.
 A link collection has a similar area for creating links.

-- content reference – A property type in CMS that lets one content item (for example, a page or block) to link to or embed another content item, establishing relationships within the content structure.
+- content reference – A property type in CMS that lets one content item (for example, a page or block) link to or embed another content item, establishing relationships within the content structure.

 - content type – CMS content types: folders, pages, blocks, and assets (media files).
 Commerce: CMS content types plus catalogs.

-- content type builder – A tool or interface within CMS that lets users to define and manage the structure of their content, including fields, properties, and relationships, without writing code.
+- content type builder – A tool or interface within CMS that lets users define and manage the structure of their content, including fields, properties, and relationships, without writing code.

 - CSS (Cascading Style Sheet) – A file type that defines the appearance and layout of the website, containing fonts, colors, and so on.